JeffreyBenjaminBrown/lumatone-isomorphic/sample-output/README.md

 because each octave is on a separate MIDI channel, and its MIDI note values lie exclusively in the interval [0,30].

-## There are two 41-edo Bosanquet layouts
+## The two 41-edo Bosanquet layouts

 They have these names:
 ```